grislyeye/grislyeye.com/README.md

 To set-up your environment execute:

-    $ npm install
+    $ npm i

-To build execute:
+To build:

     $ npm run build